clojurists-together/clojuriststogether.org/resources/markdown/faq.md

 * Fund two projects
 * $1,800/mo ($5,400/quarter)

 The paperwork required to administer the grants stays roughly the same even if the funding length or funding amount changes.
-At our current levels of support, funding more projects, or doing more frequent funding rounds would add more administrative overhead.
-However we are still interested in alternative funding models, if you have any ideas, please let us know.
+At our current levels of support, funding more projects for less money, or doing more frequent funding rounds would add more administrative overhead.
+However we are still interested in alternative funding models.
+If you have any ideas, please let us know.

 ## How can I upgrade or downgrade my membership?